Check out the bios below for our great team of tutors for the Socratic Dialogue Online Program!

 - experience and skills pertaining to tutoring using a Socratic approach

-- ability to work with and serve home schooling families, to prepare for classes and commit to the schedule of the program, and to fulfill the requirements of the program.
+- ability to work with and serve home schooling families and to fulfill the requirements of the program

-It is desirable that tutors have home schooling in their background, as well as experience in the classics in their post-secondary education.
+It is desirable that tutors have home schooling in their background, as well as experience in the Classic tradition in their post-secondary education.

 One of Emily's greatest joys in life is sharing a good story with her children, and she is thrilled to do the same with WISDOM students.
 Although not homeschooled herself, Emily learned to appreciate and admire homeschooling when she co-founded and taught in a homeschooling co-op filled with excited, motivated learners who loved a good debate.